como-esp8266-o-esp32-con-una-aplicacion-en-vuejs-con-vue-native-websockets

 Connect an ESP8266 or ESP32 with a VueJS application using Vue Native Websockets

-In the previous post we reached one of our goals, which was to create an application in VueJS and Vuetify, served from the ESP8266, and that communicated with the backend through Ajax calls with the Axios library.
+In the previous post we reached one of our goals, which was to create a VueJS and Vuetify application, served from the ESP8266, and that communicated with the backend through Ajax calls with the Axios library.

 Now we want, basically, to do the same but through Websockets.
-This shouldn’t be too much of a problem because we already saw how to use Websockets in this post, as well as their advantages and disadvantages and when to use them in our project.
+Which shouldn’t be too much of a problem because we already saw how to use Websockets in this post, as well as its advantages and disadvantages and when to use them in our project.

 But the thing is, how do we integrate Websockets into our VueJS application on the frontend?
-Well, fortunately, it is not too difficult thanks to the Vue Native Websockets library, available at https://github.com/nathantsoi/vue-native-websocket.
+Well, fortunately, it’s not too difficult thanks to the Vue Native Websockets library, available at https://github.com/nathantsoi/vue-native-websocket.

-To illustrate it, let’s start with a small example, similar to what we saw in the post about Websockets.
-In the next post we will move on to bigger things and integrate it with the rest of the API.
+To illustrate it, we are going to start with a small example, similar to the one we saw in the post about Websockets.
+In the next post we will go further and integrate it with the rest of the API.
 But for now, let’s start with the basics.
 So let’s get to work!

-The code in the ESP8266 is basically the same as we saw in the post about AsyncWebSockets, which we remember is separated into files by functionalities so that the code is more organized and reusable.
+The code on the ESP8266 is basically the same as we saw in the post about AsyncWebSockets, which we remember we have separated into files by functionality so that the code is more organized and reusable.

 The main ‘.ino’ file simply has the initialization, and in the loop we send millis() without any delay.
 This serves as a stress test and to check the speed at which we can send a value.